The Familiar

 When Jeve went to sleep, the coyote was still there.
 That didn’t entirely surprise him.
 When he woke up, though, it was nowhere to be seen.
 That didn’t surprise him, either.

-It lay a good two hours’ southward on foot.
-If he’d ever gotten the hang of a Conjuration of Conveyance, he could be riding in on a flying carpet, or just a self-propelled wagon.
+The town lay a good two hours’ southward on foot.
+If he’d ever gotten the hang of a Conjuration of Conveyance, he could be riding in on a flying carpet or even just a self-propelled wagon.
 That, however, was a difficult spell.
 Most spells of value were difficult spells, and required finding one of the dwindling number of magicians who took on apprentices.
 Jeve had succeeded in doing that on his nineteenth birthday, nearly a decade ago, and to a respected wizard who believed in tried and true teaching methods.
 This involved a good four years of theoretical and historical study before one did so much as a parlor trick.
 About now, though, into his ninth year of study, Jeve would be formidable.
 Or at least competent.

 Would be, that is, if Master Smathin hadn’t had the damnable gall to die in Jeve’s sixth year.